dvreeze/ocp-java-17-learning/doc/chapter11-exceptions-and-localization.md

 a so-called variant, but that's ignored here.

 The current Locale can be found with static method `Locale.getDefault()`.
-Locales created using a constructor can be nonsensical, but Java *will not complain about that*.
+Locales created using a constructor can be nonsensical, but Java *will not complain about that* (during construction).
 Method `Locale.setDefault(Locale)` only changes the default Locale in the current JVM (so in the same OS process).

 For example (for some predefined Locales):